jaehee0113/MmkgRelationExtractor/README.md

 > - Create a Maven project
 > - Maven build - compile
 > - Run the application with the following VM arguments: (**-Xms6g -Xmx7g**)
+> - When running the application, a local server that runs Maltperser needs to be run.
+Please refer to 'Important Information' section.

 **Python application**